mlaursen/react-md/packages/button/README.md

 <tr>
 <td><code>rmd-btn-text-icon-size</code></td>
 <td>The text button&#39;s icon size.
 This is than the normal icon size by default since buttons
 have additional padding.
-You can set this to <code>null</code> if you want consistant icon sizes.
+You can set this to <code>null</code> if you want consistent icon sizes.
 <br /><br /></td>
 </tr>
 <tr>